Viktotovich/express-inventory-app/README.md

 4 - Blog editing tool, we also need it for one of my friend's websites 5 - Custom CMS built with React - or Payload CMS to speed up development speed.
 Kind of related to 4, but is rather a tool that can be re-used.
 6 - AdonisJS, (familiarity with) Tailwind, and Typescript to get closer to C#

+## What makes me happy

+I am so glad I dealt with building from, and working with production database from the start.
+0 re-configuration hell, took 2 mins to launch the service on render.

+10/10, would reccomend